 “Rattlesnakes actually control rodent populations; they reduce the spread of disease,” wrote Maya, a high school student in Apison, Tennessee.
 “I write to ask you to reconsider attending the rattlesnake roundup this year for the sake of these amazing creatures!”

-Roundups primarily target western diamondback rattlesnakes (Crotalus atrox) and eastern diamondback rattlesnake (Crotalus adamanteus).
-Professional hunters, not bound by ‘bag’ or ‘take’ limits, remove snakes from their native habitats and are awarded with cash prizes for bringing in the most and biggest snakes.
-Most snakes are caught by pouring gasoline into their winter dens, which pollutes surrounding land and water and may impact up to 350 other wildlife species.
+At these annual roundups, wild rattlesnakes are rounded up by the thousands from their native habitats to be displayed and slaughtered in public spectacles.
+Professional collectors, not bound by ‘bag’ or ‘take’ limits, are awarded with cash prizes for bringing in the most and biggest snakes.
+Most snakes are caught by pouring gasoline into their winter dens, which pollutes surrounding land and water and impacts up to 350 other wildlife species.

 Conservationists have long criticized rattlesnake roundups, arguing that they contradict principles of science-based wildlife management.
 There is no evidence that human intervention is needed to regulate rattlesnake populations in Texas or elsewhere; like other wild animals, snake populations are controlled by natural processes like food availability, predation, and disease.
 Nor is there any evidence that rattlesnake roundups benefit wildlife or the ecosystem.
 Both ethical hunters and conservation biologists recognize the importance of responsible stewardship over all wildlife and ecosystems.

 “Rattlesnakes are really shy creatures,” wrote Cielo, a student at Aldo Leopold Middle School in Silver City, NM.
 “Their rattle sound is not one of ferociousness but one of screaming.”

 Children, who understand that rattlesnake roundups are cruel and antiquated, are joining conservationists in urging the Sweetwater Jaycees to transform their roundup into a no-kill, educational festival, as many communities have done.